dbos-inc/dbos-docs/docs/python/reference/contexts.md

 DBOS.logger: Logger
 ```

 Retrieve the DBOS logger.
-We recommend, but do not require, using it for all logging in DBOS apps.
+This is a pre-configured Python logger provided as a convenience.

 ### sql_session